 The presence of the fungus greatly increases the surface area of the roots, enabling more water and nutrients to be absorbed.
 The fungus absorbs important chemicals that the plant needs, including phosphorus and nitrogen.
 The nutrients are then absorbed by the root cells.
 Research has shown that mycorrhizal fungi increase the concentration of phosphorus in their host by up to forty percent.
 The fungus benefits from its association with the plant by having access to sugars stored in the root, which it uses for food.

 Ectomycorrhizae develop mainly on the surface of plant roots.
 The fungus forms a mycelial net over the plant's rootlets, or the fine divisions of the roots.
 The net is called a fungal sheath or a mantle.
 The mycelial net sends hyphae into the outer layers of the root.
-These hyphae extend through the spaces between the outer root cells but don't enter the cells.
-Most trees have ectomycorrhizae
+These hyphae extend through the spaces between the outer root cells but generally don't enter the cells.
+The network of intercellular hyphae is known as a Hartig net.
+It was named after Robert Hartig, a mycologist from the nineteenth century.
+Most trees have ectomycorrhizae.

 Endomycorrhizae develop mainly or completely inside plant roots.
 There is usually no mantle around the outside of the roots.
 If one exists, it's generally made of only a few hyphae.
 The hyphae of the fungus are located inside the outer root cells and may or may not be located between the cells as well.

 Ectendomycorrhizae have characteristics of both ectomycorrhizae and endomycorrhizae and are found in a few types of trees, including pine and spruce.